dereuromark/cakephp-feedback/README.md

 ### Currently saves the following on form submit

-* Name of sender (optional, can work with AuthComponent)
+* Name of sender (optional)
 * E-mail of sender (optional)
 * Subject
-* Message
+* Feedback message
 * Current URL
-* Screenshot of body DOM element
+* Screenshot of body DOM element (with marker as option)
 * Browser and browser version
 * User OS flavor

+Name and E-Mail can be auto-retreived from TinyAuth.AuthUser or plain session Auth.

 ### Save options (configurable and extendable)

 Out of the box:

 * Filesystem
+* Database

 Easily extendable to:

-* Database
+* Custom Database
 * Email
 * [Mantis Bugtracker](http://www.mantisbt.org/)
 * [GitHub (repo issues)](https://help.github.com/articles/github-glossary#issue)